anjalisarawgi/nepocr-app/DEPLOYMENT.md

 ```

-## 5. Check app hosted
+## 4. Check if webapp is hosted
-Visit the app URL hosted (`http://univerisity.edu`) in the browser and the app should be running.
+Visit the app URL hosted (`http://univerisity.edu`) in the browser, and the app should be running.